-(b

-(2) Where the system and necessary equipment are in place to permit it, pro se parties and government entities and agencies may register to use the E-System.

-4. (d) Commencement of Action-Service of Summons: Cases may be commenced under C.R.C.P.
+- (b) Where the system and necessary equipment are in place to permit it, pro se parties and government entities and agencies may register to use the E-System. - 4.
+Commencement of Action-Service of Summons: Cases may be commenced under C.R.C.P.
 303 through an E-Filing.
 Cases commenced under C.R.C.P.
-303 through an E-Filing must be E-Filed to the court no later than five (5) business days before the set return date. if any.
+303 through an E-Filing must be E-Filed to the court no later than five (5) business days before the set return date.
 Service of a summons shall be made in accordance with C.R.C.P.
-304.

-5. (e) E-Filing-, Date and Time of Filing: Documents filed in cases on the E-System may be filed under C.R.C.P...
+304. - 5.
+E-Filing-Date and Time of Filing: Documents filed in cases on the E-System may be filed under C.R.C.P.
 305 through an E-Filing.
-A document transmitted to the E-System Provider provider by 11:59 p.m.
-Colorado time shall be deemed to have been filed with the clerk of the court on that date.

-6. (f) E-Service, When Required , Date and Time of Service: Documents submitted to the court through E-Filing shall be served under C.R.C.P.
+A document transmitted to the E-System Provider by 11:59 p.m.
+Colorado time shall be deemed to have been filed with the clerk of the court on that date. - 6.
+E-Service-When Required Date and Time of Service: Documents submitted to the court through E-Filing shall be served under C.R.C.P.
 305 by E-Service.
-A document transmitted to the E-System Provider provider for service by 11:59 p.m.
+A document transmitted to the E-System Provider for service by 11:59 p.m.
 Colorado time shall be deemed to have been served on that date.
-E-Service shall entitle the party being served an additional three (3) days as provided by C.R.C.P...
-306(e).

-7. (g) Filing Party toTo Maintain the Signed Copy-, Paper Document Not toTo Be Filed-, Duration of Maintaining of Document: A printed or printable copy of an E-Filed or E-Served document with original or scanned signatures shall be maintained by the filing party and made available for inspection by other parties or the court upon request, but shall not be filed with the court.
+E-Service shall entitle the party being served an additional 3 days as provided by C.R.C.P.
+306(e). - 7.
+Filing Party to Maintain the Signed Copy-Paper Document Not to Be Filed-Duration of Maintaining of Document: A printed or printable copy of an E-Filed or E-Served document with original or scanned signatures shall be maintained by the filing party and made available for inspection by other parties or the court upon request, but shall not be filed with the court.
 When these rules require a party to maintain a document, the filer is required to maintain the document for a period of two years after the final resolution of the action, including the final resolution of all appeals.

-7.5. (h) Default Judgments and Original Documents:
+7.5.
+Default Judgments and Original Documents:

-(a (1) If the action is on a promissory note or where an original document is by law required to be filed, that original document shall be scanned and submitted electronically with the e-filed motion for default.
-The original document shall be presented to the court in order that the court may make a notation of the judgment on the face of the document.

-(b (2) Following compliance with sub-paragraph (a1) of this paragraph 7.5(h) the document may then be returned to the filing party; retained by the court for a specified period of time to be determined by the court; or destroyed by the court.

-(e (3) When the return of service is required for entry of default, the return of service may be scanned and E-Filed.
-In accordance with paragraph $\frac{8}{(1)}$ of this practice standardRule, signatures of attorneys, parties, witnesses, notaries and notary stamps may be in S/ Namename typed form to satisfy signature requirements, once the necessary signatures have been obtained on a paper form of the return of service.
+- (a) If the action is on a promissory note or where an original document is by law required to be filed, that original document shall be scanned and submitted electronically with the e-filed motion for default.
+The original document shall be presented to the court in order that the court may make a notation of the judgment on the face of the document. - (b) Following compliance with sub-paragraph (a) of this paragraph 7.5 the document may then be: returned to the filing party; retained by the court for a specified period of time to be determined by the court; or destroyed by the court. - (c) When the return of service is required for entry of default, the return of service may be scanned and E-Filed.
+In accordance with paragraph 8 of this practice standard, signatures of attorneys, parties, witnesses, notaries and notary stamps may be in S/ Name typed form to satisfy signature requirements, once the necessary signatures have been obtained on a paper form of the return of service.